SB-164

 Plain Language

-Each health plan issuer must file an annual report with the Superintendent of Insurance by March 1 covering its provider network, covered person enrollment, and whether it uses AI-based algorithms in utilization review.
-If AI is used, the report must include detailed information: algorithm criteria, training data sets, the algorithm itself, software outcomes, and data on how much time human reviewers spend examining adverse determinations before signing off.
-An officer must verify the report.
-Both the superintendent and the health plan issuer must publish the report on their respective websites, making this both a regulatory filing and a public disclosure obligation.
+Health plan issuers must file an annual report with the Superintendent of Insurance by March 1 each year.
+The report must cover the issuer's provider network, enrolled covered persons, and — critically — whether the issuer uses AI-based algorithms in utilization review.
+If AI is used, the issuer must disclose the algorithm criteria, training datasets, the algorithm itself, software outcomes, and data on how much time human reviewers spend examining adverse determinations before signing off.
+An officer must verify the report's contents.
+This is a proactive, scheduled regulatory submission — issuers cannot wait to be asked.

 Statutory Text